ibexa/documentation-developer/docs/guide/search/elastic.md

     ``` yaml
     ez_platform_elastic_search_engine:
         # ...
         index_templates:
             default:
                 # ...
                 mappings:
                     properties:
                         content_name_s:
                             boost: 2.0
                     # ...
     ```

     You can even copy contents of existing fields, process them and then paste into another field, which than can be queried:

     ``` yaml
     ez_platform_elastic_search_engine:
         # ...
         index_templates:
             default:
                 # ...
                 mappings:
                     properties:
                         user_first_name_s:
                             type: keyword
                             normalizer: lowercase_normalizer
                             copy_to: custom_field
                     # ...
     ```

-    ##### Bind templates with connections
+    ### Bind templates with connections

     Once you have created the field mapping template(s), you must establish a relationship between the templates and a connection.
-You do this by adding a "index_templates" key to a connection definition.
+You do this by adding the "index_templates" key to a connection definition.

     If your configuration file contains several connection definitions, you can reuse the same template for different connections.
     If you have several index templates, you can apply different combinations of templates to different connections.

     ``` yaml
     <connection_name>:
         # ...
         index_templates:
             - default
             - default_en_us
     ```

-    ### Step 5: Push the templates
+    ## Step 5: Push the templates

     Push the templates to the Elasticsearch engine by running the following command: